booski/slides/README.md

 ## Requirements

 * A webserver running PHP with imagemagick
+* An empty mysql database
 * You also probably want to protect the `admin` directory with some sort of authentication
   The application will check users against the `$_SERVER['REMOTE_USER']` variable, so any authentication that populates that field should work.
 Authentication won't be enforced if the list of authorized users is empty.

 ## Installation

 1. Clone the repo to an appropriate location
-1. Navigate to the `admin` directory
+1. Navigate to the `include` directory
 1. Import `database.sql` into a previously empty database
 1. Copy `config.php.example` to `config.php`
 1. Change settings in `config.php` to fit your needs
-1. Create (or symlink) a directory in the root of the project matching the value of `$uldir` in `config.php`
-1. Make sure the web server can write to that directory
+1. Make sure the web server can write to the `uploads` directory
 1. Make sure the web server accepts image uploads of the size you want
 1. Done!